Carrion's disease: Society and culture

 The disease was featured in an episode of The WB supernatural drama Charmed that aired on February 3, 2000.
-In the episode Piper Halliwell becomes infected with the condition after importing a crate of Kiwano for her club, P3.
-She is bitten by a sandfly that was alive in the crate, infecting her.
+In the episode Piper Halliwell becomes infected when a sandfly bites her while she is importing a crate of Kiwano for her club, P3.
 Piper slowly begins to die of the condition as her sisters Prue and Phoebe rush to find a magical way to save her.